MoilOrg/Demo-Apps-Moildev/README.md

 ## Moil-Demo Apps

 This application is to practice usage [Moildev library](https://github.com/MoilOrg/moildev) in advanced fisheye image processing.
+The GUI with dynamic size with keep ratio of the image. following branch anto112, the step to running this application is here:

 1. Clone this repository